Our customers have been hired by:

 Do - know when the situation calls for stacking your titles in one listing or separating each position in its own entry.
 Use our helpful and handy questionnaire to make sure you get it right: How to Show Promotions & Multiple Positions on Your Resume

-Don’t - Use the wrong verb tenses or go back and forth between tenses.
+Don’t - Use the wrong verb tenses or go back and forth between tenses on your resume.

 Do - If it was a past job that you no longer work at, use the past tense.
 If you’re listing a current position, use the present tense.
 But whatever you do, keep them consistent through each listing.